MatAtBread/afn/README.md

 	}) ;
 	// All done - mapped is the new array containing the bodies

-Example: iterate through a set of integer values and do something asynchronous with each one.
+** Example: iterate through a set of integer values and do something asynchronous with each one **

 	// Use nodent.map & http
 	var map = require('afn/map')() ;